The transformative potential of open educational resources in English language teaching: Benefits for organisations, teachers, & students

 Professional development & staff engagement: OER-related initiatives, such as training, collaborative material development, & recognition for contributions, cultivate continuous professional learning.
 They also support staff retention by valuing educators’ creative & intellectual input, promoting a shared sense of purpose through communities of practice.

-International collaboration & knowledge sharing: By contributing to global OER repositories, organisations & institutions join a wider movement to share educational knowledge across borders.
-This collaboration reduces redundancy, fosters innovation, & enriches the diversity of available materials.
+International collaboration & knowledge sharing: By contributing to global OER repositories, organisations & institutions join a wider movement to share educational knowledge across sectors & across borders.
+This collaboration reduces redundancy, cultivates innovation, & enriches the quality & range of available materials.

 Organisation/institution-focused reflective questions: